It is better to travel well than to arrive. – Buddha

 This approach can range from those who take hiking or cycling holidays, covering a relatively short distance every day, to those who stay in each destination for an extended period.

 Slow travel is not just about getting to enjoy certain aspects of a destination, but it also offers opportunities and experiences that can genuinely make a big difference to your everyday life.

 Discover the World: 4 Reasons to Embrace Slow Travel

 Meeting New People

-One of the main reasons to make the choice to slow the pace is the chance to encounter the locals in the destination that you will be visiting.
+One of the main reasons to make a choice to slow the pace is the chance to encounter the locals in the destination that you will be visiting.
 Whether you are heading off the beaten path or into a popular tourist destination, it is often the local people that can turn a pleasant experience into a remarkable one.
 The opportunity to meet people from a different walk of life, and often people from an entirely new culture is one that should not be missed, and this can both broaden the mind and lead to friendships that can last well beyond the duration of the trip.

-Prioritising The Important Things In Life
+Prioritizing The Important Things In Life

 The Chance To Learn a New Language

 Along with meeting new people, one of the most exciting and challenging aspects of slow travel is that you will usually be encountering more local people and fewer individuals in the tourism industry, providing an excellent opportunity to try a new language.